mbugni/DoomRunnerFlatpak/README.md

 ## Custom folders
 You can choose different folders in you `$HOME` directory for data and configs, just select them trough the "Initial setup" menu.
 For example: `$HOME/doom/data` for WAD files and `$HOME/doom/config` for configs.
-If you want to use other folders outside your home directory the you have to extend Flatpak permissions in order to access them.
+If you want to use other folders outside your home directory, then you have to extend Flatpak permissions in order to access them.

 ## Advanced usage